r-pogo/vade_mecum/Testing/ISTQB/Testing_throughout_SDLC.md

 adaptions / refactoring.
 ___
 ### DevOps and Testing
-DevOps: Developer Operations, making things smooth like configure servers, manage networks, security, automate deployment.
+DevOps: Developer Operations,

-DevOps is an organizational approach aiming to create synergy by getting development (including testing) and operations to work together to achieve a set of common goals.
-DevOps requires a cultural shift within an organization to bridge the gaps between development (including testing) and operations while treating their functions with equal value.
-DevOps promotes team autonomy, fast feedback, integrated toolchains, and technical practices like continuous integration (CI) and continuous delivery (CD).
-This enables the teams to build, test and release high-quality code faster through a DevOps delivery pipeline (Kim 2016).
+DevOps is an approach focused on integrating development, testing, and operations to
+streamline processes like server configuration, network management, security,
+and deployment automation.
+This collaboration requires a cultural shift valuing
+both development and operations equally, promoting autonomy, fast feedback, integrated toolchains,
+and continuous integration/delivery (CI/CD) practices.
 From the testing perspective, some of the benefits of DevOps are:
 • Fast feedback on the code quality, and whether changes adversely affect existing code
 • CI promotes a shift-left approach in testing  by encouraging developers to